SAMHSA · 246 centers · Updated May 2026

 How many rehab centers are in Connecticut?

 Connecticut has 246 SAMHSA-verified treatment facilities, including inpatient, outpatient, detox, and MAT programs.
-The largest concentration is in Bridgeport with 50 centers.
+The largest concentration is in New Haven with 21 centers.

 How much does rehab cost in Connecticut?